dl1ycf/MacOSVirtualAudio/README.md

 It does not feel OK that this only works with SIP disabled.
 I  recently came across a loopback driver which you can buy.
-Just search the internet for the key workds
+Just search the internet for the key words

 loopback rogue amoeba

-and you will find a product which you can buy for about 100 Dollars.
-I have not bought it and never tried it, but according to the advertisement it should be fine for routing audio between HPSDR applications to digimode programs.
+and you will find a product which you can buy for about USD 100.
+I have not bought it and never tried it, but according to the advertisement it should be fine for routing audio between HPSDR applications to digimode programs, and it seems you get some other benefits such as a virtual audio patch-panel as well.